jeff1evesque/machine-learning/doc/programmatic_interface/model/parameters/penalty.rst

 Penalty
 =======

-The penalty parameter of the error term, must be a float value.
+The below penalty cases, are predicated on the following:

 .. code:: python